LearningLocker/docs/src/http-statement-deletion.md

 )
 ```

 The configuration above would allow deletions to be triggered from midnight to 5am (UTC) everyday.
+Note that the Scheduler process is required to be run in order outstanding jobs at the start of the window everyday.